babelouest/ulfius/README.md

 The `jansson` api documentation is available at the following address: [Jansson documentation](https://jansson.readthedocs.org/).

-The authentication function return value must be `U_OK` on authentication success, if the credentials are incorrect, you must return `U_ERROR_UNAUTHORIZED` to send an error 401 to the client.
+The authentication function return value must be `U_OK` on authentication success, if the credentials are incorrect, you must return `U_ERROR_UNAUTHORIZED` to send an error 401 to the client, then, the body response will be sent to the client.
 All other returned value will send an error 500 to the client.
+If the authentication function return value is `U_OK`, the response body and status will be ignored as the one sent to the client will be the response sent by the callback function.

 The callback function return value is `U_OK` on success.
 If the return value is other than `U_OK`, an error 500 response will be sent to the client.